JosephMumo/alx-system_engineering-devops/0x00-shell_basics/README.md

-my script for printing the absolute pathname of working directory
+script for listing file contents